-Video piles pressure on UK’s Johnson in lockdown-party saga
+UK’s Johnson orders probe of staff party during lockdown

 According to multiple British media outlets, the party took place on Dec.
 18, when restrictions in London prohibited most indoor gatherings, and a day before Johnson tightened the rules even further, ruling out family Christmas celebrations for millions of people.

-The prime minister’s office said in response to the footage broadcaster ITV aired late Tuesday that “there was no Christmas party.
-COVID rules have been followed at all times.”

 The video, recorded on Dec.
-22, 2020, shows then-press secretary Allegra Stratton appearing to joke about an illicit party at the prime minister’s Downing Street office.
+22, 2020 and aired late Tuesday by broadcaster ITV, shows then-press secretary Allegra Stratton appearing to joke about an illicit party at the prime minister’s Downing Street office.

 The recording appears to be a mock news conference, held as a rehearsal for televised daily government media briefings.